DLR-RM/BlenderProc/CONTRIBUTING.md

 * Pipeline Module Description

 Depending on the amount of the parameters required/available to configure your module, and on the way they are required to be organized in the config file, provide csv tables with parameter description/explanation along with general module description.
-For every parameter give a short explanation of it, it's type, state if it is an optional parameter (if it is, then state the devault value of this parameter), and mention the range of applicable values.
+For every parameter give a short explanation of it, it's type, state if it is an optional parameter (if it is, then state the default value of this parameter), and mention the range of applicable values.

 ```python
 class MyNewPipelineModule(Loader):